sustech-cs304/team-project-25spring-42/doc/report1-42.md

    - *Concurrency:*
      The system should support **up to 1,000 concurrent users** without degradation in performance.

-2. **security:**
+2. **Security:**

    - *Encryption:*

-     manually encrypting data using **SHA256**
+     Manually encrypting data using **SHA256**

    - *Authentication:*
      The system must support **OAuth 2.0** for secure login.

-3. **usability:**
+3. **Usability:**

-   The interface is logical, users with vscode, idea and other experience can get started directly.
+   - The interface is logical, users with vscode, idea and other experience can get started directly.
 And reduce the learning cost of new users

 4. **Maintainability:**